Halion777/SaaS/Quote System Documentation.md

 - Client behavior (email not opened, viewed but no action)
 - Time delays between stages

+### Plan Restrictions

+**Pro Plan Users**:
+- Automatic follow-up creation and email sending enabled
+- All 3 stages progress automatically

+**Starter Plan Users**:
+- Follow-up records can be created but automatic email sending is disabled
+- Emails must be sent manually from the UI
+- Manual follow-up actions are allowed for all plans

 ### Connection to Quote Lifecycle

 #### When Quote is Sent